yesihaveidea/myrtille/README.md

 You can also choose the rendering mode, HTML4 or HTML5 (HTML4 may be useful, for example, if websockets are blocked by a proxy or firewall).

 On touchscreen devices, you can pop the device keyboard with the "Keyboard" button.
 Then enter some text and click "Send".
+This can be used, for example, to paste the local clipboard content and send it to the server (then it be copied from there, within the rdp session).

+The remote clipboard content can also be retrieved locally with the "Clipboard" button (text format only).

-You can also upload/download file(s) to/from the user documents folder with the "My documents" button.
+You can upload/download file(s) to/from the user documents folder with the "My documents" button.
 Note that it requires the rdp server to be localhost (same machine as the http server) or a domain to be specified.

 Myrtille doesn't support the mouse pointer shadow.
 If enabled for the user, you have to disable it (not much difference anyway and ensure best performance).
 See "Notes and limitations" into DOCUMENTATION.md.

 ## Third-party
 Myrtille uses the following licensed software:
-- RDP client: FreeRDP 0.8.2 (https://github.com/FreeRDP/FreeRDP-old), licensed under Apache 2.0 license.
+- RDP client: FreeRDP (https://github.com/FreeRDP/FreeRDP), licensed under Apache 2.0 license.
+Myrtille uses a fork of FreeRDP (https://github.com/cedrozor/FreeRDP), to enforce a loose coupling architecture and always use the latest version of FreeRDP (the fork is periodically synchronized with the FreeRDP master branch).
-- OpenSSL toolkit: 1.0.1f (https://github.com/openssl/openssl), licensed under BSD-style Open Source licenses.
+- OpenSSL toolkit (https://github.com/openssl/openssl), licensed under BSD-style Open Source licenses.
+Precompiled versions of OpenSSL can be obtained here: http://slproweb.com/products/Win32OpenSSL.html.
 - WebP encoding: libWebP 0.5.0 (https://github.com/webmproject/libwebp), licensed under BSD-style Open Source license.
 Copyright (c) 2010, Google Inc. All rights reserved.
 - HTML5 websockets: Fleck 0.14.0 (https://github.com/statianzo/Fleck), licensed under MIT license.
 Copyright (c) 2010-2014 Jason Staten.
 - Logging: Log4net 1.2.13.0 (https://logging.apache.org/log4net/), licensed under Apache 2.0 license.